dinasv/CSBFinder/README.md

 <a name='sample'>Sample input files</a>
 --------------------------------------

-Download the following zip file and extract its content to the same location as CSBFinder.jar:
+Download the following zip file and extract its content to the same matchPoint as CSBFinder.jar:

 > [Sample_input_files.zip](https://github.com/dinasv/CSBFinder/raw/master/input/Sample_input_files.zip)